Kenyon Martin: Personal life

 Martin is the half-brother of former Colorado Buffaloes shooting guard Richard Roby.
 He is also the cousin of Robert "50" Martin of AND1 Mixtape Tour fame.

 Martin's son, Kenyon Martin Jr., played his postgraduate year for the IMG Academy after graduating from the Sierra Canyon School.
 On March 24, 2020, his son declared for the 2020 NBA draft and was selected 52nd overall by the Sacramento Kings.

-In 2019, Martin requested that his child support obligations be reduced to reflect his lower income since the end of his NBA career.
-He stated that his current obligations, which included paying his ex-wife Heather $3,000 per month in child support, plus "additional child support" of $7,000 per month in credit card bills, a new car for Heather every three years and private school fees for the children, were no longer affordable.